Faculty

 Dr. Tanganyika Barnes is the Program Director of the Internal Medicine Residency Program at Englewood Hospital.
 Prior to this appointment, she served as the Associate Program Director for 7 years.
 In her previous APD role, she was responsible for maintaining the Inpatient (Hospital Medicine) Curricula.
 She is responsible for developing the Bioskills and Team O rotations, in addition to developing the POCUS curriculum.
 In her role as faculty, she has also mentored residents in Quality Improvement in the longitudinal Quality Improvement curriculum at Englewood Hospital, and most recently has taken on a larger role in mentoring residents in Patient Safety.
 In addition to her administrative role, she is also an Academic Hospitalist who works directly with residents.
 During her direct observation of resident workflow, she is able to see the needs of the training program and actively works to enhance the educational experiences for the program as Chair of the Program Evaluation Committee.

 She received her DO degree from New York College of Osteopathic Medicine (NYCOM), completed her Internal Medicine residency training at the former University of Medicine and Dentistry of New Jersey-NJMS (UMDNJ-NJMS), now Rutgers-NJMS, and completed a Chief Resident year at Morristown Medical Center.
 Dr. Barnes is a fellow of the American College of Physicians and a member of the Society of Hospital Medicine.
-In her free time, Dr. Barnes enjoys singing and developing her skills as a budding make-up artist.
+In her free time, Dr. Barnes enjoys singing, developing her skills as a budding make-up artist and spending time with her family.

 Dipal Patel, MD